ARNOLAC: History

 As of 1990 ARNOLAC was the largest merchant shipping company in Burundi.

 Its competitors were BATRALAC, SOTRALAC and Tanganyika Transport.

 ARNOLAC owned five tugs, four self-propelled vessels and around ten barges including two fuel tanker barges, with a total capacity of 5,000 tonnes.

 It also operated the "Muhabura", a container ship given to the State of Burundi by France.

 Apart from the "Birikunzira", a 200-ton self-propelled boat built in 1979, the fleet dated to colonial times, built between 1890 and 1965.

 Their last refits had been between 1973 and 1986.

 In July 1996 Pierre Buyoya staged a coup and regained power in Burundi.

 The regional countries in Central and East Africa imposed an economic embargo on the country, and trade ground to a halt.

 In October 1996, 264 workers out of 300 at the Port of Bujumbura were laid off.

 ARNOLAC, which normally had 300 workers, now had just three remaining at its central office.

 ARNOLAC ships were docked in Kigoma and Mpulungu when the embargo was declared.

-They were still being held in Kigoma, with cargo that included 3,000 tons of fertilizer and a shipment of grain sent by the World Food Program.
+They were still being held in Kigoma, with cargo that included 3,000 tons of fertilizer and a shipment of grain sent by the World Food Programme.

 In 2012 and 2013 ARNOLAC transported up to 10,000 tonnes per month.

 Products included cement, reinforcing bars, sugar and maize from Zambia, and good and cement from Kigoma in Tanzania.

 The Burundian company Buceco had begun to manufacture cement, eliminating demand for imports, and Zambia banned export of corn.

 By the start of 2015 cargo volumes had fallen to 4,000 tonnes per month.